-Because Sifu Shum was the best student in his school in spite of his young age, he was treated with respect by other students.
+Sifu Shum was the best student in his school in spite of his young age, and was treated with respect by all the other students.
 He was also the most brazen of them all.
-There was no in-school sparring in Hong Kong; kung fu was practiced only for health and self-defense.
+In-school sparring was illegal in Hong Kong; kung fu was practiced only for health and self-defense.
 Fighting practice was picked up on the street.
-Sifu Shum did not back out of fights and occasionally got into one to test his skills.
-He also tried to stir things up in school: he once attempted to knock Sigong off balance while doing tai chi's push-hands with him, and, as a result, almost went flying out of a sixth floor window.
+Sifu Shum did not back out of fights and occasionally purposely got into one to test his skills.
+He also tried to stir things up in school.
+Once he attempted to knock Sigong off balance while doing tai chi push-hands with him, and, as a result, almost went flying out of a sixth floor window.
 When Sifu Shum was 28 years old, he had a botched appendectomy without anesthetics or stitches; they tied him down but he broke the ropes.
 Unfortunately the operation disrupted Sifu's chi for many years.

-Because students coming to the school on 28th Street were his first students, Sifu Shum felt he had to train them with extra care so they could preserve the knowledge he imparted to them and pass it on.
+Because the students coming to the school on 28th Street were his first, Sifu Shum felt he had to train them with extra care so they could preserve the knowledge he imparted to them and pass it on.
 Training was very strict, strenuous and rigid.
-A student was not allowed to learn advanced forms unless he could demonstrate to Sifu Shum's satisfaction that he knew the current form well: that he was able to give every move in the form a clear beginning and end, to do it with the correct speed and power, to coordinate various parts of his body for certain moves so that they move in unison, to pause at the appropriate points in the form, and show what Sifu Shum calls "spirit".
+A student was not allowed to learn more advanced forms until he could demonstrate to Sifu Shum's satisfaction that he understood the previously learned form; that he was able to: give every move a clear beginning and end, perform it with the correct speed and power, coordinate all parts of the body to move in harmony, pause at the appropriate points in the form, and show spirit.

 According to Sifu Shum, a good form should look graceful, powerful and effortless.
-All the different moves of the form must look as if one were flowing into the next, like the notes making up a musical piece, cohesive with no false notes.
-Yet even though the moves should flow, they each should have their own identity and should never be abbreviated or blurred together into a confused mass.
+Each move must flow into the next, like the notes making up a musical piece; cohesive with no false notes.
+Yet, even though the moves should flow, they each should have their own identity, and should never be abbreviated or blurred together.
 Nor should there be extra flourish added for so-called aesthetic reasons.
-At the same time, the student should show complete confidence in his skills while executing the form, as if he could defeat his opponent with a single technique.
+The practitioner should show complete confidence in his skills while executing the form, as if he could defeat his opponent with each and every technique.
 He should also convey a sense of urgency.
-An observer should feel as if the person executing the form were actually fighting for his life against an invisible opponent, hence the old name of kung fu: "shadow boxing".
+An observer should feel as if the person executing the form were actually fighting for his life against an invisible opponent (hence the old name of kung fu, "shadow boxing").
 In a way, the performer is telling a story - not with words, but with his body.
-Sifu Shum often reminds his students that eyes are important because they reflect the person's intent, not just in sparring but in forms as well.
-Kung fu depends on will for power, so eyes have to be carefully trained.
-For instance, in straight sword forms, the eyes must focus on the tip of the sword and not wander around in space.
+Sifu Shum often reminds his students that focus is very important; the eyes reflect the person's intent, in sparring and in forms as well.
+Kung fu depends on will for power, so the eyes must be carefully trained to focus on the action, and not wander around in space.